30 Weeks Pregnant

 At 30 weeks pregnant we’re now focused on our soft pelvis while at 29 weeks pregnant we focused on the skills for our bony pelvis.
 These are the resources in LESSON SEVEN

 WATCH and READ: Now you get to know about your soft pelvis.
 Who thinks about that?
 And where is it?
-You’re about to learn a whole new set of skills that will make so much sense although you may have to practice these skills a wee bit more than others because soft tissue is not a part of our body we focus on.
+You’re about to learn a whole new set of skills that will make so much sense although you may have to practice these skills more than others because soft tissue is not a part of our body we focus on.
 You’ll discover the subtle but recognisable ways that you can soften the soft tissue inside your pelvis.
 Doing so permits your pelvic bones to move as well as assists cervical dilation.

 - Video: Work with your Soft Tissue – 16:42